belazor-wow/ItemUpgradeTip/README.md

 ### Features:
 - Displays upgrade information in the tooltip of an item that can be upgraded
+- Supports character and account wide discounts for Flightstones and Crests

 ### Supported item types / currencies:
-- Flightstone / Crest gear
+- Flightstone / Crest (Flightstone cost data and discount checking methodology taken from [10.1 Upgrade Helper | Wago.io](https://wago.io/upgradehelper))
 - Honor gear (Honor)
 - Conquest gear (Honor)
 - Covenant gear (Reservoir Anima)